HarryF1204/Bedrock-Notebook/docs/entity/techniques/negative effects.md

 # Negative Effects
 ## Overview

-> [!note] Note
-> Upon relogging, the negative sign will be ignored, leaving you with an effect of the same level but with a positive amplifier.

 Entity components like `minecraft:projectile` or `minecraft:spell_effects` can apply negatively amplified effects on entities.
 Sometimes, this negative amplification reverses the effect, while other times it remains unchanged, resulting in either a level 1 effect or an effect of the same level but with a positive amplifier.

 ```json